Vitolop1/azure-intelligent-support-bot/README.md

 **Azure Intelligent Support Bot** is a cloud-integrated conversational assistant that simulates a modern technical support agent.

-It analyzes user messages using **Azure AI Language Service (Sentiment Analysis)** and generates contextual responses in real-time.
+It analyzes user messages using:

-This project demonstrates a real-world integration of:

-- Microsoft Bot Framework
+- ✅ Sentiment Analysis
+- ✅ Key Phrase Extraction
+- ✅ Language Detection
+- ✅ PII Detection

-- Azure AI Language Service
+All powered by **Azure AI Language Service**.
-- Azure Active Directory Authentication
-- Node.js backend architecture
-- Cloud deployment readiness

 ---

 ## 🎯 Project Objective

-The goal of this project is to:
+The goal of this project was to:

-- Integrate Azure Cognitive Services into a live Node.js application
+- Integrate Azure Cognitive Services into a live Node.js backend
 - Demonstrate secure cloud-based AI processing
 - Build a production-style conversational assistant
 - Analyze real-time user sentiment
-- Simulate intelligent technical support behavior
+- Implement guided troubleshooting flows
+- Deploy the solution publicly

 ---